eonil/editor/NOTE.md

 Terms
 -----

--	State: A data at a timepoint.
+-	State: A value at a timepoint.
 -	Identity: Referenceable and reference equality comaprable.
 -	Controller: "state" + "identity".